prmack/16pxls/README.md

 During development I've used various [Gulp](http://gulpjs.com) plugins.
 If you want to take advantage of these you can.

-`npm install` will install all packages needed.
+`npm install` will install all packages needed. **or** `yarn install` if thats your preferred package manager.

 #### Tasks

 - `gulp cleanSVG` - Cleans SVG exported from Sketch
 - `gulp cleanIcons` - Used to remove all icons from folders (not .SVGs).
-- `gulp iconList` - Creates a .JSON file of all icons in /svg/ folder, useful for fallbacks.
+- `gulp iconList` - Creates a .JSON file of all icons in `/dist/svg/` folder, useful for fallbacks.
 Outputs to `dist/docs/assets/json`.
 - `gulp processIcons` - Runs multiple tasks, in order, cleaning SVGs, converting them to image files (including Retina), and optimising.
 You could run this if you decided to only use a certain number of icons rather than uploading all of them.

 ## Further Reading